-Care recieved within Health Services is provided by Registered Nurses following physician approved clinical protocols.
+Care received within Health Services is provided by Registered Nurses following physician-approved clinical protocols.
 Below is a list of clinical and prevention services provided:

 Assessment, treatment, and follow-up care for acute injuries, illness, and minor health problems

 - Students presenting with health needs that exceed our nursing scope of practice will be referred to a local health care provider/facility or their primary care physician for further evaluation and treatment.

 - If you have a chronic illness for which you need regular medical care, we encourage you to maintain follow-up with your primary care physician.
 If that is not practical, we advise you to find a physician located in the Aurora area that will be able to support your medical needs.
 Please contact Health Services if you would like assistance in finding an appropriate local physician.

 - A completed "Consent for Treatment" form must be on file in Health Services prior to evaluation and treatment of any student less than 18 years of age.

 Screening and testing services

-- Rapid Strep A testing, urinalysis (dipstick), and blood glucose testing are provided by Health Services.
-In addition blood pressure measurement, percentage body fat evaluations, height and weight measurements as well as basic sleep and nutritional evaluations are offered.
+- Rapid antigen COVID-19, rapid strep A testing, urinalysis (dipstick), pregnancy testing, and blood glucose testing are provided by Health Services.
+In addition, blood pressure measurement, percentage body fat evaluations, height, and weight measurements as well as basic sleep and nutritional evaluations are offered.

 Over-the-counter medication availability

 Limited prescription medications availability

-- A limited supply of prescription medication is available for purchase by students within Health Services.
-Prescription medications are dispensed according to physician approved clinical protocols only.
-Students requesting prescription medications for reasons beyond what is covered under the physician approved protocols will be referred to their primary care physician or a local healthcare provider for further evaluation.
+- A limited supply of prescription medication is available within Health Services.
+Prescription medications are dispensed according to physician-approved clinical protocols only.
+Students requesting prescription medications for reasons beyond what is covered under the physician-approved protocols will be referred to their primary care physician or a local healthcare provider for further evaluation.

 Referrals to community healthcare providers

 Health and immunization record management

-- Students do not need to be sick to visit Health Services.
-The following is a list of prevention services offered.
-For specifics on any of these services click on our Wellness Works page.
+Students do not need to be sick to visit Health Services.
+The following is a list of prevention services offered:

-- Stress relief resources such as meditative coloring, Zentangles, origami, and Play-Doh
+- Stress relief resources such as meditative coloring

 - Basic sleep and nutritional evaluations